the-sett/elm-aws-core/README.md

 AWS URI encoding was taken from the old `Encode` module and put in its own `Uri` module.

-Service and Credentials were made into type aliases instead of opaque custom types.
+ServiceConfig and Credentials were made into type aliases instead of opaque custom types.
 This mean the accessor functions could be dropped.
 I don't see any reason to make these things opaque, there is no advantage in hiding the implementation.

+Service building was rationalized to remove some oddities.
+The ServiceConfig is now a simple record and easy to understand.
+The defaulting is explained in the docs.
+The defaulting happens behind the scenes when turning a config into a Service.

-A lot of unused code was deleted.
+An amount of unused code was deleted.
 The API is now leaner and cleaner.

 # elm-aws-core